Do we need to plan before starting our first business venture (startup)?

 Time to get out of the job race:

-So one fine day after sucking at my job for good 2 years, I decided to quit.
-There was no concrete plan of action to what I intend to do.
+So one fine day after sucking at my job for a good 2 years, I decided to quit.
+There was no concrete plan of action for what I intend to do.

 Whosoever asked me for my plans was presented a vague business.
 A plan that relied on the real estate boom in our tier-2 city, Rudrapur.